Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 is also available in the installation log file found at ``/tmp/wakari_server.log``

-Restart ElasticSearch
+Start ElasticSearch
 ^^^^^^^^^^^^^^^^^^^^^

-Restart elasticsearch to read the new config file
+Start elasticsearch to read the new config file

 ::

-    sudo service elasticsearch restart
+    sudo service elasticsearch start

 Test the AEN Server install